SolaceDev/solace-dev-codelabs/markdown/dt-otel/dt-otel.md

 Creating a Telemetry Profile will also cause the broker to create a Client Profile as well as an ACL Profile.
 Just like the Telemetry Queue, the names of these profiles will take on the format of `#telemetry-&#60;telemetry-profile-name&#62;`.
 These profiles must be used by the Client Username or else the Client will not be able to bind to the Telemetry Queue to consume trace messages.
+In our demo, the `Client` is the Solace Receiver on OpenTelemetery collector.
+More on that to come in upcoming steps

 Below is a snippet from the Open Telemetry Collector configuration included in the tracing-codelab downloaded earlier.
 Notice how the username, password, and queue name all match the settings configured on the broker.
 Be sure to update the collector configuration should any of the Telemetry Profile config change on the broker.